davidcallen/parkrunpointsleague/doc/readme.txt

 --------------------------------
 - if choosing to install from source

+	cd prpl/src
+	git clone -b poco-1.7.8 https://github.com/pocoproject/poco.git

 	Use the --everything to ensure we get MySQL

 	$ ./configure --everything

+	# Will need unixODBC-devel for installing poco/Data and prevent it complaining about missing sqlext.h
+	sudo yum install unixODBC-devel

 	$ make -j 8

 	$ make install

 - installs to /usr/local/include and /usr/local/lib
 	(maybe it should be putting it in /usr/local/lib64)

 Building libtidy